Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Pay careful consideration to any periods, as a missing period may impact the approval of the Articles of Organization.

-If there is an LLC name you want to use, but you are not ready to register the LLC, the Name Reservation Application can be filed with the Wisconsin Department of Financial Institutions to hold the LLC name for up to 120 days.
+If you want to use an LLC name but are not ready to register it, you can file a Name Reservation Application with the Wisconsin Department of Financial Institutions to hold the name for up to 120 days.

 Step 2: Appoint a Wisconsin Registered Agent

-Every LLC in Wisconsin is required to have a registered agent, which is simply someone with a Wisconsin street address who will be responsible for any legal correspondence, most often if the business is served papers in the event of a lawsuit.
-Most LLC owners are their own registered agent, but it is possible to hire a registered agent service like Northwest Registered Agent.
-The reasons why someone would hire a registered agent service include when the owner lives in another state or if the owner prefers that their personal address not be on public record.
+Every LLC in Wisconsin must have a registered agent, simply someone with a Wisconsin street address who will be responsible for any legal correspondence, most often if the business is served papers in case of a lawsuit.

 The basic requirements to be a registered agent in Wisconsin include: